 8 Harvey B. Gantt Center for African-American Arts + CultureCharlotteSee on map

 The Gantt Center is Charlotte’s destination for African-American art, history and culture.
 Inside its four-story building, which references quilt designs from the Underground Railroad era and woven textile patterns from West Africa, the center continues a four-decades-long celebration of the cultural contributions of Africans and African-Americans and serves as an epicenter for music, dance, theater, visual art, film, arts education programs, literature and community outreach.
 Named for Charlotte’s first African-American mayor, the center hosts both permanent and temporary exhibits.

 9 YMI Cultural CenterAshevilleSee on map

 Listed on the National Register of Historic Places, the YMI Cultural Center has served Asheville’s minority residents since 1893, when it was established as the Young Men’s Institute.
-The center houses numerous exhibits, many dealing with the history of African-Americans in Western North Carolina, and sponsors such cultural events as Asheville’s Goombay! festival, a Kwanzaa celebration and the Martin Luther King Jr. Birthday Celebration.
+The center houses numerous exhibits, many dealing with the history of African-Americans in western North Carolina, and sponsors such cultural events as Asheville’s Goombay Festival.

 10 Nina Simone Plaza